Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 At the salon, your stylist might use this shampoo on your child.
 It features pyrithione zinc and mint leaf.

-Some users say that just one wash works miracles on their scalp.
+Some users say that just one wash works miracles on the child’s scalp.

 Dove makes two versions of their anti-dandruff shampoo.
 One smells like coconut and the other like mint.
 Both rely on pyrithione zinc.